asvcode/not-so-random-forest/README.md

 #### Abstract

-Locate trees and identify species in street view imagery
+Locate trees and identify species in street view imagery.

 Trees are an important part of a city’s landscape, providing a variety of benefits.
 Maintaining a city’s tree cover is a costly affair, requiring thousands of volunteer hours and several hundred thousand dollars every year.